tardate/LittleArduinoProjects/playground/AD9833/BasicDemoCycle/README.md

 NB: many other scripts found on the net pre-date this syntax.

 It is running at very low frequencies in order to produce a visual demo.
 It sends the measure waveform to the serial port.
-[PlotNValues (a simple Processing sketch)](../../processing/PlotNValues) reads the data from the serial port and plots the output value over time, with some coloration effects thrown in for good measure.
+[PlotNValues (a simple Processing sketch)](../../../processing/PlotNValues) reads the data from the serial port and plots the output value over time, with some coloration effects thrown in for good measure.

-Here's a sample trace:
+Here's a sample trace.
+It shows a few cycles of each waveform.
+From the left:
+* triangle wave
+* square wave (halved cycle time i.e. twice as fast)
+* sine wave
+* square wave (normal cycle time)

+Note that square waves are rail-to-rail, since they bypass the DAC.
+Other waveforms peak at 0.65V per the datasheet.

 ![processing trace](./assets/processing_trace.png?raw=true)